astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 Note that the $x$ and $y$ components of the vector get "mixed up" when you rotate the coordinate system.
 By rotation, you are turning part of $x$ into $y$ and vice versa.

+You can gain an intuitive understanding of how this works by standing up and pointing your left hand straight ahead of you, and your right hand straight to the right, with your arms at full extension.
+Now, turn to your right without changing the relative orientation of your arms.
+Your left arm is now pointing where your right arm was, and your right arm is now pointing opposite to where your left arm was.
+If we take your original right arm to be $v_x$ and your original left arm to be $v_y$, you can plug ninety degrees into Equation {eq}`rotang` and see that $v_x^\prime$ (where your right arm is now) is $-v_y$ (opposite where your left arm was) and $v_y^\prime$ (where your left arm is now) is
+$v_x$ (where your right arm was).
+For intermediate angles, you would express your new arm directions as combinations of your original arm directions.

 The periodic nature of the sinusoidal functions corresponds to the angle being able to go around and around and around.
 To have the angle approach